-- Completion of the Graduate Application for Admission with application fee. - Official GRE or GMAT scores sent from the Educational Testing Service to the Admissions Office (test should have been completed within the past five years).
+- Completion of the Graduate Application for Admission with application fee. - Official GRE or GMAT scores sent from the Educational Testing Service to the Admissions Office (test should have been completed within the past five years). - Official copies of all undergraduate and graduate transcripts of work completed to date. - Completion of a minimum of 30 graduate degree credits (semester-based) beyond the undergraduate degree in the foundational areas of accounting, economics, finance, marketing, statistics, and management.
+Up to 45 graduate credit hours beyond the undergraduate degree may be applied toward completion of the DBA program at the discretion of the Program Admissions Committee.
+In the absence of graduate credit hours in the afore-mentioned disciplines, interested applicants may elect to complete the Peregrine Academic Service MBA Competency Exams in the related topic areas and must achieve a score of 80% or better in each area. - Purpose statement explaining qualifications and fit for the DBA program. - A minimum of two years of full-time professional employment and meaningful management experience within the past five years, subject to approval by the Program Admissions Committee.

-- Official copies of all undergraduate and graduate transcripts of work completed to date. - Completion of a minimum of 30 graduate degree credits (semester-based) beyond the undergraduate degree in the foundational areas of accounting, economics, finance, marketing, statistics, and management.
-Up to 45 graduate credit hours beyond the undergraduate degree may be applied toward completion of the DBA program at the discretion of the Program Admissions Committee. - Purpose statement explaining qualifications and fit for the DBA program. - A minimum of two years of full-time professional employment and meaningful management experience within the past five years, subject to approval by the Program Admissions Committee. - Three letters of recommendation, of which at least two must be from academic sources attesting to the applicant's potential for doctoral study, interests, and goals. - Certification of English proficiency (minimum 550 on TOEFL, or equivalent) or a minimum of level 12 successful completion in ELS. - Interview with the DBA Program Admissions Committee, which includes a writing assessment.
+- Three letters of recommendation, of which at least two must be from academic sources attesting to the applicant's potential for doctoral study, interests, and goals. - Certification of English proficiency (minimum 550 on TOEFL, or equivalent) or a minimum of level 12 successful completion in ELS. - Interview with the DBA Program Admissions Committee, which includes a writing assessment.